mobxjs/mobx-state-tree/README.md

 The `types.model` type declaration is used to describe the shape of an object.
 Other built-in types include arrays, maps, primitives etc. See the [types overview](#types-overview).
-The type information will be used for both
+The type information will be used for both.

 ### Creating models